liquibase/liquibase-contribute-site/docs/code/api/snapshot-snapshotgenerator.md

 ## SnapshotGenerator Selection

-Each `SnapshotGenerator` has a `getPriority()` method which the `SnapshotGeneratorFactory` uses to determine which implementation best snapshots a type for the given database.
-Of all the supported `SnapshotGenerator` implementations, Liquibase will use the one with the highest [priority](../../extension-references/priority.md).

-## API Highlights

-### Empty Constructor

-Liquibase requires implementations to have an empty constructor.

-### getPriority and replaces

-The `getPriority` works a bit different from other extensions in that it's not used to choose the single "best" implementation to use, but rather to choose the order to run SnapshotGenerators in.
+The `getPriority` logic works a bit different from other interfaces in that it's not used to choose the single "best" implementation to use, but rather to choose the **_order_** to run SnapshotGenerators in.

-Like other getPriority methods, if your implementation does not apply to the given type/database combination, return `liquibase.snapshot.PRIORITY_NONE`.
+Like other getPriority methods, if the implementation does not apply to the given type/database combination, it should return `liquibase.snapshot.PRIORITY_NONE`.

 However, Liquibase will use ALL instances that return a priority > 0 to snapshot an object.
-Therefore, if your extension is replacing a base SnapshotGenerator you override the `replaces()` function rather than returning a higher value from `getPriority()`.
+Therefore, if an implementation is replacing a base SnapshotGenerator it must override the `replaces()` function rather than returning a higher value from `getPriority()`.
-The `replaces()` function lets you say "use this class in the snapshot logic instead of another one".
+The `replaces()` function lets it define "use this class in the snapshot logic instead of another one".

 A good example implementation for a class that replaces the default ColumnSnapshotGenerator is